PAXSTORE/paxstore-openapi-java-sdk/docs/TERMINAL_VARIABLE_API.md

 ```
 {
-	"businessCode": 113,
+	"businessCode": 13000,
-	"message": "Your request is invalid, please try again or contact marketplace administrator"
+	"message": "Variable not found"
 }
 ```